Ivy on February 5th, 2010

-If you can get fresh anchovies, called gavros in Greek, forget those canned, salty ones and you must definitely try this dish.
+If you can get fresh anchovies, called gavros in Greek, forget those canned, salty ones and you will get hooked with these fresh beauties.

 Gavros is one of my favourite small fishes because it is not only cheap but it also tastes good and of course a good source of heart-healthy Omega 3 fatty oil acids which prevent cardiovascular diseases.
-We all know that Omega 3 acids do not increase cholesterol levels and help lower triglycerids.
-Combined with olive oil (monosaturated fats and vitamin E) tomatoes (lycopene), garlic (allisin), parsley (vitamin C) makes this dish full of antioxidant nutrients which protect the heart vessels.
+We all know that Omega 3 acids do not increase cholesterol levels and help lower triglycerides.

 • Oregano